Bubba Wallace praises NASCAR's Confederate flag ban but one driver says he's quitting over decision

 NASCAR driver Bubba Wallace praised the sport Wednesday night for banning the Confederate flag from future races.
 Wallace, the only full-time African American driver, challenged NASCAR to "get rid of all Confederate flags" in a move praised by many who say it's a step towards inclusivity, but panned by those who disagree about the flag's implications.

-"I haven't really slept much thinking about this race — everything that's going on in the world here.
-Trying to race to change the world," the 26-year-old said hours before a Virginia race for which he painted his stock car black, emblazoned with the words "Black Lives Matter" on each side.
-"It's not that we're saying, you know, other lives matter.
+"I haven't really slept much thinking about this race — everything that's going into it and everything going on in the world.
+Trying to race to change the world here," the 26-year-old said hours before a Virginia race for which he painted his stock car black, emblazoned with the words "Black Lives Matter" on each side.
+"It's not that we're saying no other lives matter.
 We're trying to say that black lives matter, too," he said.

 NASCAR released a statement just before Wednesday's race, Jericka Duncan reports, saying in part "the presence of the Confederate flag at NASCAR events runs contrary to our commitment to providing a welcoming and inclusive environment."